Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

     azd up
     ```

     You will be prompted to pick a subscription and Azure region.
-You should only have one subscription option, and pick **EastUS** for the region.
+Select your subscription option, and pick **EastUS** for the region.

 2. When the provisioning and deployment is finished, the URL for the sample application will be displayed in the terminal.
 Open that URL in a browser.
 You should see the sample application running.